beuschc/ProTargetMiner/README.md

 # System Requirements
 ## Hardware Requirements
 The ProTargetMiner package requires a standard office computer.
+Generation of the PLS-DA model will usually take less than 1min, however with increased data sets size this might be different.

 ## Software Requirements
 ### OS Requirements